tcweiss/Advanced-Pro/README.md

 ![Image](Image.png?) <br>

 The goal of this project is to provide the user an app to visualize stock data of selected companies and to analyze stocks to form an individual portfolio.
-Furthermore we want to incorporate this processes into a single tool to reduce the time consuming workload of every single investor.
+We want to incorporate this processes into a single tool to reduce the time consuming workload of every single investor.

-If you are curious to learn more about our approach, we encourage you to read on and experience our Web App "Investing@HSG" by yourself!
+If you are curious to learn more about our approach, we encourage you to read on and experience our Web App "[Investing@HSG](https://thomas-weiss.shinyapps.io/portfolio_selection/)" by yourself!

 1. [ Group Project Members ](#memb)
 2. [ General Information ](#desc)